 - a) A no ball shall be called, with one run being added to the team score when: - i.
 The ball is above waist high of the batter in a standing position for a full toss - ii.
 The ball is above head height of the batter, in an upright standing position, from a short pitched ball - iii.
 Any ball bounces more than twice before reaching the batting crease - iv.
 Any ball pitches either sides of a concrete, artificially covered or turf pitch. - v.
-The bowler dislodges the bails on the stumps at the bowler's crease in the act of bowling the ball, except as otherwise provisioned under Law 21.6. - b) See Law 17 c) - c) Stage 3 T20 Social Bash and Stage 3 Premier League T20 Formats only The delivery following any No-ball shall be a free hit for whichever batter is facing it.
-If the delivery for the free hit is not a legitimate delivery (any kind of no-ball or wide), then the next delivery shall become a free hit for whichever batter is facing it.
+The bowler dislodges the bails on the stumps at the bowler's crease in the act of bowling the ball, except as otherwise provisioned under Law 21.6. - b) See Law 17 c) - c) Stage 3 T20 Bash and Stage 3 Premier League T20 Formats only The delivery following any No-ball shall be a free hit for whichever batter is facing it.
+If the delivery for the free hit is not a legitimate delivery (any kind of no-ball or wide), then the next delivery shall become a free hit for whichever batter is facing it, unless it is end of over in which case the free hit is NOT carried over.